⭐ 174 Five-Star Reviews · Serving Los Angeles, San Diego & Riverside

 Is solar worth it in California with NEM 3.0?

 Yes — but the strategy has changed.
 Under NEM 2.0, a solar-only system made strong financial sense.
 Under NEM 3.0, the smartest approach is solar plus battery storage, which lets you use your own production instead of exporting it at low rates.
 California's high electricity rates (often $0.28–$0.40+/kWh) mean the electricity you avoid buying is still extremely valuable.
-Most California homeowners still see payback in 7–10 years with significant lifetime savings.
+Payback runs roughly 9–13 years now that the 30% federal credit has ended for purchases, though California's SGIP battery rebate still helps offset storage costs.

 What California solar incentives are available in 2025?

-California solar incentives in 2025 include: (1) the 30% federal Investment Tax Credit on solar and battery storage, (2) the SGIP battery rebate program with $280M allocated for low-income households, (3) California's property tax exclusion for solar systems (active solar energy system exclusion), and (4) California's sales tax exemption on solar equipment for some systems.
+The 30% federal Investment Tax Credit ended December 31, 2025 for systems you buy — only leased or PPA (third-party-owned) systems may still capture a federal incentive through 2027.
+California incentives that remain unchanged include: (1) the SGIP battery rebate program with $280M allocated for low-income households, (2) California's property tax exclusion for solar systems (active solar energy system exclusion), and (3) California's sales tax exemption on solar equipment for some systems.
 Check with Daniel for current SGIP availability in your utility territory.

 What is the SGIP battery rebate in California?